-School reports are issued Half Yearly Report (Term 2) and Yearly Report (Term 4).
+School reports are issued during Term 2, Half Yearly Report and during Term 4, Yearly Report.
+Preliminary students will receive their Yearly Reports at the end of Term 3.
 Assessment for these reports will be based upon the Assessment schedules for each course as outlined in this handbook.

-It is expected that all parents attend the Parent Teacher Evening in Semester 1, to meet with teachers and collect their daughters' reports.
-Final Reports for the academic year will be issued to students.
+It is expected that all parents attend the Parent Teacher Evening in Semester 1, to meet with teachers and discuss their son's reports with his class teachers.